fbbarnes/Task-1/README.md

 For each new set of variational parameters, the distance was calculated and stored.
 For each number of layers, L, gradient descent would be iterated n times and ε taken as the minimum value of the distances.
 This was repeated for each L and ε was plotted against L using matplotlib.

+##### 2.3
+The code for the task was written in python and is in the file [Task-1-Circuit.py](https://github.com/fbbarnes/Task-1/blob/master/Task-1-Circuit.py).
+The Qiskit, NumPy, and Matplotlib libraries are required to run it.
+Running it will produce a graph like that below.

 ## 3 Results
 A plot of the results for 1 ≤ L ≤ 6 and n = 100 is presented below.